Cherry Blossom Japan

 Day 8: Kyoto (B,L,D) Kyoto is Japan's cultural heart, known for its Buddhist temples, beautiful gardens and colourful shrines.
 Enjoy a full day tour to see the Kinkakuji Temple and Ryoanji Temple, ending with Kiyomizu Temple, perched on a hill overlooking the Kyoto basin and a UNESCO World Heritage Site.
 Dinner at a local restaurant.

-Day 9: Kyoto (B) Visit Nijo Castle then Arashiyama for a visit to the Sagano Bamboo Grove, with thick green bamboo stalks which seem to continue endlessly in every direction.
-Visit the 'Moon Crossing Bridge' a central landmark famous for its cherry blossom viewing.
+Day 9: Kyoto (B) Visit Nijo Castle then Arashiyama for a visit to the Sagano Bamboo Grove with thick green bamboo stalks which seem to continue endlessly in every direction.
+See the 'Moon Crossing Bridge' a central landmark famous for its cherry blossom viewing.
 Finish with a visit to Tenryuji Temple.
 Afternoon at leisure.

 Day 10: Kyoto > Nara > Osaka (B) Touring today includes Nara en route to Osaka.
 Visits include Todaiji Temple, Nara Park, the Kasuga Shrine, with great views from Osaka Castle.

-Day 11: Osaka (B,L) Osaka half day tour including the Kaiyukan Aquarium.
+Day 11: Osaka (B,L) Enjoy a half day tour of Osaka including the Kaiyukan Aquarium.
 See Umeda, the commercial and business district, with its prominent skyscrapers.
 Enjoy time at leisure.

-Day 12: Osaka > Hiroshima (B,L) Drive to Kobe to visit a sake brewery then have lunch at a Teppanyaki restaurant.
+Day 12: Osaka > Hiroshima (B,L) We drive to Kobe to visit a sake brewery then have lunch at a Teppanyaki restaurant.
 In the afternoon take the bullet train to Hiroshima.

 Day 14: Hiroshima > Hakone (B,D) Take the bullet train to Hakone.
 Visits the Ichiku Kubota Museum and scenic Lake Kawaguchi before transferring to our hotel.